openbmc/openbmc/poky/documentation/ref-manual/ref-system-requirements.rst

 .. note::

-   For more information about the Yocto Project Documentation set, see the "
+   For more information about the Yocto Project Documentation set, see the :ref:`ref-manual/resources:links and related documentation` section.
-   Links and Related Documentation
-   " section.

 .. _detailed-supported-distros: